cruizc-ii/vulkan/README.md

 ## TODO
 - deploy to streamlit see how it works
 - [x] push with 1st mode, plot modes of vibration
-- [ ] fix pushover stats, merge everything on a single call
+- [x] fix pushover stats, merge everything on a single call
 - [ ] callibrate str-elems+slabs cost
-- [ ] Compute Vy, uy correctly from pushover curve as 10% of original stiffness
+- [x] Compute Vy, uy correctly from pushover curve as 10% of original stiffness
+- [ ] aim for lower period in design procedure to account for more flexibility in real model
 - [ ] for collapse, when analysis doesn't converge at the last subdivision, create an empty file called collapse.csv with drifts, printA, etc, then process into results.yml with info about the collapse
-- [ ] design with a smaller period, so the extra flexibility doesn't hurt as much
+- [ ] design with a smaller period, so the extra flexibility doesn't hurt as much!
-- [ ] change theta_y -> theta_y2 (Fardis)
+- [x] change theta_y -> theta_y2 (Fardis)

 ### Design
 - [x] fix deselecting model.yml when clicking 'run'
 - [ ] introduce PDelta.
 - [ ] include more tests for CDMX design
-- [ ] aim for lower period in design procedure to account for more flexibility in real model
 - [x] check mass and weight are correctly set
 - [x] check gravity applying is correct.
 - [x] check damping is correctly set